Theme Tune – Isolation – John Lennon

 I plan to plant guilds of fruits, vegertables and flowers on the berms.
 When the roots grow, they will hold the soil.
 The mix of plants ensures roots at different depths.
 The trenches will be planted with white clover to attract pollinators and act as a green mulch.

-The taller trees and medium height shrubs would provide shelter from the wind, and shadier microclimates in a very exposed location.
+The taller trees I plan to plant, or are currently on site and the medium height shrubs will provide shelter from the wind, and shadier micro climates in a very exposed location.

 In the short term, I propose to build a pallet barrier that will provide some wind protection from the west.
-Protection from the East and North will happen slowly.
-In the mean time I do have access to crop netting and build-a-ball frames that could provide more immediate protection for annual crops (from pests as well as wind)
+Protection from other directions will happen more slowly and will be provided by strategic planting.

 My annual veg beds will be planted with shelter in mind.
 For example, taller vegetables such as Kales will provide wind protection for shorter plants.
 They will be planted in a way that maximises sunlight to other crops.
 Jerusalem Artichokes will also be planted on the berms to hold soil, offer wind protection and provide mulch material.